Hillhead Baptist Church: Great War (1914–18)

-At the outset of war, 120 male members of the congregation volunteered for military service, including most of the church's Sunday School teachers.
+At the outset of the Great War, 120 male members of the congregation volunteered for military service, including most of the church's Sunday School teachers.
 As one example of losses early in the war, a church member who attended Fettes College, in Edinburgh, died at the Battle of Neuve Chappele in 1915.
-In 1916, Hillhead minister Dr John MacBeath noted the war had ‘made faith difficult’ and would herald significant political change.
+In 1916, Hillhead minister Dr John MacBeath noted the war had 'made faith difficult' and would herald significant political change.
 By the end of the war, Hillhead had lost fifty-five members from its congregation, the highest losses among Baptist churches in Scotland.